Showing posts with label Midgard. Show all posts

 The campaign opens when Hengst dispatches his sons, Osric and Penda, to find a crossing over the Avon and secure the bridging point for the main host.
 Here, he would meet with Modred and his men to start an attack on Arthur's stronghold at Aquae Sulis.

-Once Arthur obtained news of Hengst's advance, he dispatched his loyal lieutenant, the moor, Sagramoor, to harry the crossing.
+Once Arthur obtained news of Hengst's advance, he dispatched his loyal lieutenant, the Moor, Sagramoor, to harry the crossing.

 Sunday, 16 March 2025